Rainier, Washington: Festivals and events

-Rainier hosts several annual events including two in August, the Rainier Roundup Days that includes a community parade and a bluegrass music festival, and the Rainier Community & Alumni Celebration honoring all past and present residents of Rainier.
+Rainier hosts several annual events including two in August, the Rainier Roundup Days that began in the 1990s and includes a community parade and a bluegrass music festival, and the Rainier Community & Alumni Celebration honoring all past and present residents of Rainier.
 The community regularly hosts Relay for Life, during which, over an 18-hour time frame, participants walk around the high school track to raise money for the American Cancer Society.

 Historical buildings and sites

-1915 grade school restored and converted to Lifelong Learning Center.
+The community is home to the Rainier School.
+Built in 1915, the schoolhouse was listed on the National Register of Historic Places in 2004.
+The school was purchased by the city in 1995 and converted into a community center.
+The building was also used as a food bank and volunteer library.
+The historic schoolhouse was restored in 2017 and became of use as office space for the Rainier School District.

-In the early 2000s, the Rainier Historical Society, under the non-profit parent corporation of the Rainier Area Building Community, began restoring Rainier's historic schoolhouse, which was built in 1915, and converting it into a community center known as the Lifelong Learning Center.
-In 2005, the Rainier Food Bank was opened at the site, serving patrons on Wednesdays and Saturdays.
-A thrift store was also opened, with the proceeds going to fund the operational costs of the building.
-An art gallery and public meeting rooms followed.
-In November 2009, the Rainier Volunteer Library opened at the center, featuring a collection of donated books available for borrowing.
-A partnership with the Timberland Regional Library brought the addition of a computer kiosk and the ability to pick up reserved books from the Timberland Regional Library system at the Rainier Volunteer Library.
-In the fall of 2011, the food bank, under the name Rainier Emergency Food Center, relocated to a nearby church due to safety concerns at the historic schoolhouse.
-The building, which had been near demolition, was returned to the school district to be used for offices in 2015, its centennial year, and the library and thrift store were closed.
+The Zion Evangelical Lutheran Church was purchased by the city in 1995.
+The building was converted for use as an event space after a restoration in 2020.
+The church is listed as an historic building under the Washington Heritage Register.

 Parks and recreation

 A monument at Veterans Memorial Park.

 Rainier features eight acres of parks.
 In the center of town, the Veterans Memorial Park is dedicated to veterans and active military personnel, members of the fire and police departments, and various recognized volunteers and charitable groups both in the community and throughout the United States.

-Nearby, Wilkowski Park is the site of the Rainier Roundup, the city's annual bluegrass music festival occurring on the fourth weekend in August.
+Nearby, Wilkowski Park is the site of the Rainier Roundup.
 Beside the park, the Yelm–Rainier–Tenino Trail connects the cities of Yelm, Rainier, and Tenino in a paved pathway for pedestrians and cyclists.

 Other parks in Rainier include Gehrke Park, Holiday Park, and Raintree Park.

 Government

 Rainier has a mayor–council government.
 In 2017, Robert Shaw became the mayor of Rainier.
 The city council has five members.
-Other government positions in Rainier include that of city administrator, clerk, treasurer, city attorney, fire chief, and public works director.
+Other government positions in Rainier include that of city administrator, clerk, treasurer, city attorney, and public works director.